How to avoid travelers’ diarrhea?

 It seems quite simple, however a LOT of people don’t do it.
-Washing your hands regularly is primordial if you don’t want to get traveler’s diarrhea, and all kinds of infections, germs, bacteria… Do no forget to wash your hands before, but also after eating (a few people do it after eating, but a lot of people don’t even wash their hands before!).
+Washing your hands regularly is primordial if you don’t want to get traveler’s diarrhea, and all kinds of infections, germs, bacteria… Do not forget to wash your hands before, but also after eating (a few people do it after eating, but a lot of people don’t even wash their hands before!).
 If you’re in a restaurant, the best thing to do is to wash your hands after handling the menu, and after ordering (the menu is a haven for germs).
 If it’s not possible to wash your hands where you are (it happens in remote areas), use a hand sanitizer.
 But nothing replaces soap and water.
-Oh and of course, wash your hands after going to the toilet (once again, a lot of people “forget” to do it…).
+Oh and of course, wash your hands after going to the toilets (once again, a lot of people “forget” to do it…).

 Drink bottled water